Which UK Worker Visa Route is Better for Skilled Immigrants: Senior or Specialist Worker Visa?

 1. Qualification Requirements

-To be eligible for this UK immigration visa, you must hold qualifications relevant to your field and have experience in your specialist expertise.
+To be eligible for this UK Worker Visa category, you must hold qualifications relevant to your field and have experience in your specialist expertise.

-You must also work in an occupation code eligible for this visa category and meet the requirements related to your profession.
+Additionally, you need to work in an occupation code eligible for this visa route and meet the specific requirements related to your profession.

 2. Industry-Specific Benefits